zieren/eltern-emailer/README.md

 # Eltern-Emailer

 Unofficial email interface for `*.eltern-portal.org` sites: Retrieves messages from the web and emails them to you.
+This has several advantages:

+* Saves time
+* Supports multiple parents
+* Integrates with email based workflows
-This saves time, enables text search and integrates with email based workflows.
+* Enables text search in your email client

 ## Project Status